selmain/stat2120-cheat-sheet/2120pythoncs.md

 ```
 Model must be an object created from earlier model creation process (e.g. `sm.OLS()` process).
 Make sure to save the model by assigning it to a variable.

-> Tip: Run the model creation and fitting process into one line (e.g. `sm.OLS(y, X).fit()`).
+> Tip: Run the model creation and fitting process in one line (e.g. `sm.OLS(y, X).fit()`).
 This eliminates any confusion that might arise from assigning each step to a variable.

 ### Show Model
 All models fitted with the `scipy` package are saved as model objects.